danielr-hubblenetwork/sdk/docs/ble/security.rst

 * Derives the device ID, nonce, and encryption key using the KBKDF.
 * Sets the BLE address using the derived device ID and sequence number.
-* Encrypts the payload data using AES-256 in CTR mode with the derived encryption key and nonce.
+* Encrypts the payload data using AES in CTR mode with the derived encryption key and nonce.
 * Computes the CMAC of the encrypted payload data to generate an authentication tag.
 * Copies the authentication tag and encrypted data into the advertisement buffer.